hsk81/yeoman-generator-dizmo/README.md

 npm run upload -- --publish
 ```

-However the command above assume, that the actual upload has already been performed!
+However the command above assumes, that the actual upload has already been performed!
 Hence, executing it without having previous uploaded a dizmo will fail, since there would be no uploaded dizmo to publish.

 ## Build